isaacplmann/angular-cli-alias/readme.md

 # Angular CLI Alias

-A little helper utility to allow setting max_old_used_space on the node process that runs the angular cli.
+A little helper utility to allow setting max_old_space_size on the node process that runs the angular cli.

 ## Usage